recommenders-team/recommenders/scenarios/retail/README2.md

 From a technical perspective, RS can be grouped in these categories [1]:

-* Collaborative filtering: This type of recommendation system makes predictions of what might interest a person based on the taste of many other users.
-It assumes that if person X likes Snickers, and person Y likes Snickers and Milky Way, then person X might like Milky Way as well.
-See the [list of examples in Recommenders repository](../../examples/02_model_collaborative_filtering).

-* Content-based filtering: This type of recommendation system focuses on the products themselves and recommends other products that have similar attributes.
-Content-based filtering relies on the characteristics of the products themselves, so it doesn’t rely on other users to interact with the products before making a recommendation.
-See the [list of examples in Recommenders repository](../../examples/02_model_content_based_filtering).

-* Hybrid filtering: This type of recommendation system can implement a combination fo any two of the above systems.
-See the [list of examples in Recommenders repository](../../examples/02_model_hybrid).

-* Knowledge-base: ...

 In the repository we have the following examples that can be used in retail